Role of the Chief Justice

-The Chief Justice is described in the Judicature Act as the head of the New Zealand Judiciary.
+The Chief Justice is described in the Senior Courts Act 2016 as the head of the New Zealand judiciary (s 89 ).
 The Chief Justice presides in the Supreme Court and has administrative responsibilities for that court and, through the Chief High Court Judge, for the High Court.

 The Chief Justice has a number of statutory and non-statutory responsibilities and functions.
 They include:

 - Judicial function - As head of the Judiciary, the Chief Justice has seniority over all judges.
 The Chief Justice is a judge of the High Court and presides in the Supreme Court.